pyslackers/sirbot-pyslackers/CONTRIBUTING.rst

 Deploy a development bot
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To deploy a development version of the bot on your own machine use the `dev.sh <dev.sh>`_ script.
+To deploy a development version of the bot on your own machine use the ``pipenv run up`` command.
 It will start a docker stack composed of:

 * The bot container
 * A postgresql database